On the Approximation of Singular Functions by Series of Non-integer Powers: Analytical Tools

 In this section, we present the principal analytical tools of this paper.

-The following theorem states that the product of any two functions in the range of the operator $T_{\gamma}$, introduced in \Cref{sec:pre1}, can be expressed as a function in the range of $T_{\gamma}$, after a change of variable.
+The following theorem states that the product of any two functions in the range of the operator $T_{\gamma}$, introduced in \Cref{sec:pre1}, can be expressed as $T_{\gamma}$ applied to some $L^{\infty}[0,1]$ function, after a change of variable.
+This result directly follows from the definition of the truncated Laplace transform.

 \begin{theorem} Suppose that the functions $p$, $q$ $\in L^2[0,\infty)$ are defined by

 and